First-order and interior-point methods for entanglement detection: Introduction

+The numerical challenge can appear from at least three places.
+First is translating an SDP from theory to implementation without increasing its size.
+Second is formulating the SDP so it doesn't violate conditions under which it can be solved efficiently.
+Third consideration is numerical, general purpose convex optimization and semi-definite programming software~(PICOS interface~\cite{Sagnol2022}, MOSEK~\cite{Mosek25}, and other solver) used widely in quantum information science (QIS)~(for a recent solver tailored to QIS see~\cite{HeSaundersonFawzi25a}) can become sluggist for even modestly sized SDPs.

+In general, a {\em well-behaved} SDP in standard form minimizing a linear objective of $n \times n$ positive semidefinite matrices subject to $m$ equality constraints can be solved via interior-point methods~(IPM) to an accuracy $\dl$ (for both optimality and feasibility) in $O(\sqrt{n} \log(1/\dl))$ iterations.
+Each interior-point iteration involves $O(mn^3+m^2n^2+m^3)$ floating point operations~\cite{BenTal2021,ToddTT98}.
+In massive-scale problems these iterations can become prohibitively costly and first-order methods~(FOM) provide a viable alternative path.
+When minimizing a convex function over {\em simple} domains, such as the spectraplex, a FOM generates a solution within accuracy $\dl$ in $O(1/\dl)$ or $O(1/\dl^2)$ iterations depending on the particular structure of the problem.
+Each iteration of a FOM may involve $O(mn^2)$ or $O(mn^2+ n^3)$ floating point operations depending on the particular algorithm~\cite{BenTal2021}.

-Closely related to the algorithmic challenges addressed in this work is prior work on the complexity-theoretic analysis of deciding if a state is in {\tt Sep}.
-This analysis considers the weak membership problem: roughly speaking, given a fixed state $\rho_{ab}$ and $\ep > 0$ decide if the $\ep$-neighbourhood~(say in trace-distance) of $\rho_{ab}$ contains a separable state.
-The weak membership problem for {\tt Sep} has been shown to be NP-hard in several settings~(see~\cite{Gurvits04,liu2007, Gharibian10,HarrowMontanaro13}).
+The worst-case complexity of algorithmic approaches to detect entanglement has been widely studied with the aid of the weak membership problem: roughly speaking, given a fixed state $\rho_{ab}$ and $\ep > 0$ decide if the $\ep$-neighbourhood~(say in trace-distance) of $\rho_{ab}$ contains a separable state.
+This problem has been shown to be NP-hard in several settings and is related to a variety of other problems~(see~\cite{Gurvits04,HarrowEA17}).
+This problem is theoretically equivalent to optimizing certain linear functionals over {\tt Sep}.
+This equivalence uses the ellipsoid method, which despite its excellent theoretical properties is not perceived as a viable numerical tool.

-The weak separability problem for {\tt Sep} is theoretically equivalent to the problem of approximating $h(M):=\max\{\Tr(\rho M) \; | \; \rho \in \text{\tt Sep}\}$ where $M$ is Hermitian.
-This equivalence relies on an elaborate and clever use of the ellipsoid method~(see Ch.~4 in~\cite{Grotschel1988}).
-We note that although the ellipsoid method has excellent theoretical properties, it is not perceived as a viable tool for numerical computation.
-Hence, the theoretical equivalence between weak separability for {\tt Sep} and approximation of $h(M)$ does not readily lead to an implementable computational tool for entanglement detection.
-Nonetheless, in light of the latter theoretical equivalence, it is typical to discuss hardness for estimating $h(M)$ instead of the weak separability problem.
-For a survey of optimization problems closely related in difficulty to estimating $h(M)$, see~\cite{HarrowMontanaro13}.